hemel-cse/employee-handbook/readme.md

 **Highlighted Benefits**

-- PTO: Full-time employees get 20 PTO days per year.
+- PTO: Full-time employees get 20 PTO (paid time off) days per year.
 That's 4 weeks per year to sail the Caribbean, kite surf of Hawaii, and scuba-dive off Thailand.
-- PRO part 2:  If you want, you can exchange 50% of your PTO for the equivalent extra salary.
+- PTO part 2:  If you want, you can exchange 50% of your PTO for the equivalent extra salary.
 If you only need two weeks snorkeling off Tahiti, that is.
-- Electric cars: we think electric cars are cool and offer free charging and up to $400/mo towards the loan/lease payment of an electric car.
+- Electric cars: we think electric cars are cool and we offer free charging and up to $400/mo towards the loan/lease payment of an electric car.
 - Awesomeness awards: if someone does something awesome, please give them an awesomeness award for $100 or $1000, depending on the level of awesomeness.
 We will add this amount to their next paycheck.
 - Food & Drink provided at work, weekly off-site lunches
 - Weekly laundry & dry cleaning service
 - On-premises gym for cardio, weightlifting
 - Off-site gym reimbursement
 - Personal trainer reimbursement (up to $1000/month)
-- 6 months paid maternity leave (work part time from home after 2nd month)
+- 6 months paid maternity leave/part-time (work part time from home after 2nd month)

 **Highlighted Policies**
 - Act in the company's best interest
 - Be a nice person
 - Remote work: The default policy is 'no'.
 We think that teams generally work best when everyone is in the same room.

-**Performance - Expectations and Measurement**
-- Each employee has one or more Roles
-- Each Role has a Role Scorecard, which includes:
-  - A list of all the outcomes required of the role
-  - A description of what means for each outcome to be demonstrated
-  - A guide for scoring each outcome
-- Each employee scores themselves and a number of other employees on these attributes on a regular and frequent basis

-**Performance and Compensation**
-- When you are first hired, your salary is set in expectation on excellent performance in all your Roles
-- Our goal is to pay top of market for every Role, and to pay at all times the most we would be willing to pay if you were leave.
-- Salary changes may only be made at the end of each quarter.
-- There are only two reasons to increase salary:
-  - A change in market conditions for the Roles you are in
-  - Crushing it so much that it makes sense to promote you to a new Role that is more valuable to the company.
-- All performance-based changes in salary must be accompanied by a change in assigned Role, and associated Role Scorecard.
-- Bonuses: we don't do bonuses.
-Instead, we increase salary as described above.

-**Getting Fired**
-- Steve Jobs, Walt Disney, Mark Cuban, J.K.
-Rowling, Michael Bloomberg, and Thomas Edison were all fired at some point.
-- If it happens to you, it's okay.
-As long as you didn't do anything super unethical, you'll get two months of severance with which to have a nice vacation and to find something even better.

 **Holidays**
 - New Year’s Day